chantzos/__/README.md

 is a way to formalize the logic and finally produce a much more compact document.
 This is a personal weakness as the thoughts are too many to reduce them and avoid
 the verbosity (this battle has been already lost, as this document, it's (even now)
-more like a written talk with a friend on programming which it's really getting
+more like a written talk with a friend on programming, which it's really getting
-worse with time (consider yourself warned)), so compactness is an illusion, but a
+worse with time, so compactness is an illusion, but a document with just the
-document with just the specification is doable (but not a priority).
+specification is doable (but not a priority).

-And since I've mentioned the README, it's really more like a "read me, if you like".
+And since I've mentioned the README, it's really more like a "read this, if you want
+something to read".

 ## SYNOPSIS
 This application is an implementation of a concept of ideas